 Your company's internet-facing assets are getting hit with thousands of malicious connection requests as you read this blog post.
 Don't believe me?
 Ask your WAF provider to show you a recent report of blocked IPs trying to scan your website.

 Though you may assume “it cannot happen to me” or that your business is too small to be an attractive target to bad actors, this type of thinking can pose big risks.
 Hackers take the path of least resistance - choosing to go after unlikely targets like suppliers and service companies than after large enterprises with an army of security forces, and they are motivated by a variety of reasons - from profit, activism, espionage, revenge, identity theft, IP theft, or just plain disruption and denial of service.

 Below are a few reasons why you may want to consider a penetration test -

-Meet Compliance Requirements: A pen test report or letter of attestation from a pen tester is often required by your regulators, insurance companies, and clients' vendor management to assure that you have a good threat and vulnerability management practice in place.
+Meet Compliance Requirements: A penetration test report or letter of attestation from a penetration tester is often required by your regulators, insurance companies, and clients' vendor management to assure that you have a good threat and vulnerability management practice in place.

-Achieve and maintain security certifications and attestations: A pen test is required by SOC 2 and ISO 27001 auditors to confirm the evidence of a mature threat and vulnerability management practice.
+Achieve and maintain security certifications and attestations: A penetration test is required by SOC 2 and ISO 27001 auditors to confirm the evidence of a mature threat and vulnerability management practice.